-- Information addressed to the general public and containing advertisements must comply with the applicable provisions of the AMG and of the Pharmig Code of Conduct. - Websites may contain non-promotional information on the medicinal products sold by the company for patients and the general public (however, in accordance with the ECJ's decision in C-316/09 (MSD Sharp & Dohme vs Merckle), only the faithful reproduction of the packaging of the medicinal product, and the literal and complete reproduction of the package leaflet or SPC would qualify as nonpromotional information).

-- The website may contain a link to the complete, unmodified evaluation report as published by the CHMP (Committee for Human Medicinal Products) or a competent national authority. - The website may contain links to other websites containing reliable information on medicinal products (websites of authorities, medical research institutions, patients' organisations, etc.). - Apart from the brand name, the International Non-proprietary Name ("INN") must also be mentioned. - The website must always contain a reference to a physician or pharmacist for further information.
+- Information addressed to the general public and containing advertisements must comply with the applicable provisions of the AMG and of the Pharmig Code of Conduct. - Websites may contain non-promotional information on the medicinal products sold by the company for patients and the general public (however, in accordance with the ECJ's decision in C-316/09 [MSD Sharp & Dohme vs Merckle], only the faithful reproduction of the packaging of the medicinal product, and the literal and complete reproduction of the package leaflet or SPC would qualify as non-promotional information). - The website may contain a link to the complete, unmodified evaluation report as published by the CHMP (Committee for Human Medicinal Products) or a competent national authority. - The website may contain links to other websites containing reliable information on medicinal products (websites of authorities, medical research institutions, patients' organisations, etc.). - Apart from the brand name, the International Non-proprietary Name ("INN") must also be mentioned.